primer/react/contributor-docs/authoring-css.md

 Import CSS modules after JS imports to avoid certain CSS ordering issues When allowing className to be passed as a prop, prefer supporting a className only on the top-level element that is rendered instead of supporting multiple className’s

-[Primer] Write selectors that target components that the current component owns For example, don’t put all the styles for several components across different files in one single CSS Module file
-Tip: when needing to style or target child components, consider using CSS Prefer one CSS Module file per component
-Caveat: it is okay to have multiple components in a file and it is okay to have one CSS Module file for this scenario Over time, breakout as-needed

-side-effect properties
-stylelint rule to check proper flex usage